jkaiser87/VOL3D/README.md

 ```
 channelColors = {'red','green'}; % Set the colors for plotting each channel
 ChannelNames = {'TdTomato','GFP'}; % Give descriptive names for each channel (e.g., Cre/Ctrl, TdT/GFP, Stroke/Injection, etc.)
-GroupName = ''; %Give distinct Group name for grouping with other animals later (eg Ctrl, 10mgDose, ...) or keep empty
+GroupName = ''; %Give a distinct Group name for grouping with other animals later (eg Ctrl, 10mgDose, ...) or keep empty
 ```
 **Optional:** If you're planning to combine results from multiple animals later, you can choose to copy the final output into an additional (existing!) folder.
 The script will then save the necessary files into this folder.
 Make sure this folder already exists: